 If internal resources are not available (travel restrictions, expense or payroll costs, personnel headcount), there are resources available to support your initiatives.
 Loss prevention outsourcing has become widely popular over the past several years.
 With proven strategies and results in reducing shrink, outsourcing has also shown to be very cost-effective.
 This resource can be available to support target store programs, temporary oversight for specific regions of stores and even as a long-term solution in lieu of internal resources.

 When it comes time to develop your initiatives to reduce shrink, remember the Pareto Principle (80/20 rule).
 Focusing on the right locations will most certainly improve your overall company shrink and therefore, the overall profitability of your company.
-Find Us!
+Let's Get Social!